The New Mother: Taking Care of Yourself After Birth

-The postpartum period involves your moving through many changes, both emotionally
+During the postpartum period you will move through many changes, both emotionally

 and physically.
-You are also learning how to deal with all the changes needed with
+You are learning how to deal with all the changes needed with becoming

 You need to take good care of yourself to rebuild your strength.
 You will need plenty